This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Place all ingredients in a high speed blender or *smoothie maker, and process until very smooth.
-I prefer to just add a couple ice cubes to the glass before drinking, but you can add a few cubes along with the other ingredients if you like.
+- Place the apple, ginger and remaining ingredients in a high speed blender or smoothie maker, and process until very smooth.
+You can add ice to the blender, which will make your smoothie thicker, or just add to the glass when serving.

 - Serve immediately.
 Leftovers should be refrigerated, but it is best to drink a smoothie right away to get the best use of the nutrients.

-The apple and ginger sound like they would make a great combo for a green smoothie, will try and report back ;D
+The apple and ginger sound like they would make a great combo for a green smoothie, and they really do!

 I have tried that before Kee, and it is really good!